mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Initial TopologyType
 ~~~~~~~~~~~~~~~~~~~~

-The user MUST be able to set the initial TopologyType to Single or Unknown.
+The user MUST be able to set the initial TopologyType to Single.

 The user MAY be able to initialize it to ReplicaSetNoPrimary.
 This provides the user a way to tell the client
 it can only connect to replica set members.
 Similarly the user MAY be able to initialize it to Sharded,
 to connect only to mongoses.

+The user MAY be able to initialize it to Unknown, to allow for discovery of any
+topology type based only on ismaster responses.

 The API for initializing TopologyType is not specified here.
 Drivers might already have a convention, e.g. a single seed means Single,